janbogar/janbogar.github.io/_posts/2017-8-24-pink-is-for-girls.md

 showPlot1();
 </script>

 It's immediately obvious that women's items really tend towards violet, turquoise, red and yes, pink too.
-Men's wear, on the other hand, tends (surprisingly) towards, yellow, green, orange and (unsurprisingly) towards dark colors.
-The color blue is interesting, because contrary to the stereotype, blue doesn't dominate for men.
-Differences between men's and women's clothes are however smaller than 10% percent of all items.
+Men's wear, on the other hand, tends (surprisingly) towards yellow, green, orange and (unsurprisingly) towards dark colors.
+The color blue is interesting because, contrary to the stereotype, blue doesn't dominate for men.
+Differences between men's and women's clothes are, however, smaller than 10 % of all items.

 Moral of the story?
-Maybe this: on that picture at the beginning of the article is not just some random girl, but Sasha DiGuilian - top athlete, one of the best climbers in the world and according to her own words a huge fan of everything pink.
-So the moral is, wear whatever you like, even pink if you want to.
-Maybe some of the DiGuilian magic will rub off on you and you too will onsight some 8b+ route - and even if not, at least it will make your day a bit more cheerful.
+Maybe this: on that picture at the beginning of the article is not just some random girl, but Sasha DiGiulian – top athlete, one of the best climbers in the world and, according to her own words, a huge fan of everything pink.
+So the moral is: wear whatever you like, even pink if you want to.
+Maybe some of the DiGiulian magic will rub off on you and you too will onsight some 8b+ route – and even if not, at least it will make your day a bit more cheerful.